cif/swell/README.md

 Swell applications always expose the core [server](/page/server) modules giving you full control over the entire request and response pipeline.
 The core [client](/page/client) modules are also exposed and included in your compiled app.

-If you are developing exclusivey on the client or simply dont like coffeescript, [brunch](http://brunch.io/) or [grunt](http://gruntjs.com/) are better choices.
+If you are developing exclusively on the client or dont like coffeescript, [brunch](http://brunch.io/) or [grunt](http://gruntjs.com/) are better choices.

 ### Isomorphic... yet not